tomlooman/tomlooman.github.io/_drafts/unreal-engine-5-7-performance-highlights.md

 As usual I approached this list from the game development perspective.
 Focusing on runtime performance of the game, profiling capabilities, bugs that affected performance, new CVARs for quality/performance tuning and some of the editor iteration performance as those have some notable changes.

-Overall the performance improvements may not be as strong as in 5.6, but there are some major systems like a new Nanite Foliage system using Voxels which is a game changer and a much desired improvement on foliage rendering.
-Lumen continues moving away from Software ray-tracing (SWRT) by deprecating their "SWRT detail traces" render path.
-The good thing about this is a unified lighting pipeline that we can work against rather than having to pick one and hoping for the best or spending the extra time supporting both.
-Their continued performance improvements to Lumen Hardware Raytracing (HWRT) should allow higher quality and more stable lighting that no longer relies of any simplified Distance Field representations.
+There are some major improvements like a new **Nanite Foliage** system using voxels which is a game changer and a much desired improvement for foliage rendering.
+Lumen continues moving away from Software ray-tracing (SWRT) by deprecating their "SWRT detail traces" render path and focusing on getting hardware raytracing to run at 60hz. **MegaLights** is moving into Beta, we can now inject **Custom HLODs** to give us greater control for distant geometry and more unusual changes such as optimizations to Windows high-precision mouse handling.
+Read the original full release notes [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-5-7-release-notes)

-There are other important changes and improvements hidden in the incredibly long list of changes, so let's dive in!

-Read the original full release notes here (https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-5-7-release-notes)

 {: .notice--info }
 This article is part of my efforts of keeping Unreal Engine developers informed about Game Optimization!
 For that I have a in-depth [Game Optimization Course for Unreal Engine 5](https://courses.tomlooman.com/p/unrealperformance?coupon_code=COMMUNITY15) to train engineers and tech artists everything they need for profiling, optimizations and understanding performance in UE5.